 This is Rossana Chierichetti's kingdom: a lovely room for the guests, an allotment to cultivate, fruit and olive trees to prune, traditional recipes to savour such as Fecolino, a dessert or a Tuscan soup with cauliflowers and seasonal vegetables.
 When Elisabetta arrives here with her group of hikers, the owners of the house offer books on the history of Capraia, information on fishing boats, maps of hiking paths and recipes.
 At night, under the stars, one can go down to the valley by the sea.

 From March to May, one can go between the towers, the fortresses and the surrounding walls of the city, coloured purple from wallflowers and yellow from

 During the hot days of summer, Elisabetta recommends trips amongst the millstones and the fortresses up to Punta Bella Vista.
-And then, descending down to the bay of San Francesco, or, renting a boat and going snorkeling in the turquoise depths of Mortola, or in the cobalt blue of Cala Rossa, covered in tiny golden yellow flowers.
+And then, descending to the bay of San Francesco, or, renting a boat and going snorkelling in the turquoise depths of Mortola, or the cobalt blue of Cala Rossa, covered in tiny golden yellow flowers.

 The extra hint?
 The sounds of the night.
 By boat to the cliffs, where, by day, one can witness the peregrine falcons in flight and the European shags busy fishing for their food, but at night, without the moonlight, the air is filled with the calls of the shearwater seabirds.
 Or, back on land, before the crack of dawn, music therapy by Rossana Galasso: three hours of pure energy "feeling" perfumes, colours, silence, Tibetan bells, singing, and no-touch massage.
 Or, arriving at the top of Portovecchio, breakfast at the agrotourism farm with jams, bread, honey and homemade butter.